lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 See ``bps submit --help`` for more detailed information.
-Command-line values override values in the yaml file.
+Command-line values override values in the YAML file.
 (You can find more about BPS precedence order in :ref:`this <bps-precedence-order>` section)

 **Pass-thru Arguments**